BASIC

 own and tell their own story.

-Sometimes dreams reveal not only specific information, but also what may be
+dreams reveal not only specific information, but also what may be called meta-aspects

-In other words, the import of the dream is not just the action, but a
+the import of the dream is not just the action, but a feeling or general

 processing of your past in some way.